 This can have many positive effects on the body and mind, such as strengthening your immune system and increased clarity in thinking and perception.

-Mindful awareness enables you to respond appropriately rather than react, and it teaches the focus and consistency necessary to keep moving forward during life’s inevitable challenges.
+Mindful awareness enables you to respond appropriately rather than react, and it teaches them to focus and consistency necessary to keep moving forward during life’s inevitable challenges.

-Mindfulness can promote positive thinking which helps to live in a balanced way when life gets tough, which is the essence of resilience.
+Mindfulness can promote positive thinking which helps to live in a balanced way when life gets tough.

 In today’s increasingly busy world, it can be hard to stay focused, whether it’s work, relationships, or our studies.